bomonike/bomonike.github.io/jetson.md

    * Deploy the Bluefield OS image to Arm
    * Manage cloud-native stack

-   * <a target="_blank" href="https://academy.nvidia.com/en/course/ai-infrastructure-operations-fundamentals-course-and-certification/?cm=86222">7-hour $50 AI Infrastructure Operations Fundamentals</a> with exam coupon.
+   * <a target="_blank" href="https://academy.nvidia.com/en/course/ai-infrastructure-operations-fundamentals-course-and-certification/?cm=86222">7-hour $150 AI Infrastructure Operations Fundamentals</a> with exam coupon.
+This covers compute platforms, networking, and storage solutions.
+The course also addresses AI operations, focusing on infrastructure management and cluster orchestration.

    * <a target="_blank" href="https://academy.nvidia.com/en/ai-infrastructure-public-training/">7-sessions 4-hours each $3500 hands-on AI Infrastructure Professional Public Training</a> explores configuration, management and troubleshooting of AI Infrastructure.

 2. <a target="_blank" href="https://www.nvidia.com/en-us/learn/certification/ai-infrastructure-professional/">NVIDIA-Certified Professional: AI Infrastructure (NCP-AII)</a>, for $400 answer 50 questions in 90-minutes to validates the ability to deploy, manage, and maintain AI infrastructure by NVIDIA.

-   * <a target="_blank" href="https://academy.nvidia.com/en/course/ai-operations-fundamentals/?cm=86222">7-hour $50 AI Infrastructure & Operations Fundamentals</a> covers essential components of AI infrastructure, including compute platforms, networking, and storage solutions.
-The course also addresses AI operations, focusing on infrastructure management and cluster orchestration.

 3. <a target="_blank" href="https://www.nvidia.com/en-us/learn/certification/ai-operations-professional/">NVIDIA-Certified Professional: AI Operations (NCP-AIO)</a> has 2-3 year preprequisite.
 For $400, answer 50 questions in 90-minutes to validate your ability to monitor, troubleshoot, and optimize AI infrastructure by NVIDIA.